joaomazzaropi/JoaoMazzaropi/README.md

 ## 🌟 About Me

 I'm João Mazzaropi, and I've been coding for a few years now.
 My journey started with my love for gaming, especially **SA-MP (San Andreas Multiplayer)**, which led me to learn **Pawn**.
 Besides coding, I'm a huge metalhead!
 I love bands like Megadeth and ANGRA, and my favorite guitarist is Kiko Loureiro.
+I'm also passionate about aviation and love everything related to flying and aircraft.

 ## 🛠️ My Experience